-The FLSA and MWA generally require that non-exempt employees receive at least the statutory minimum wage for each hour that the employee is "suffered or permitted to work."
+The FLSA generally requires that non-exempt employees receive at least the statutory minimum wage for each hour that the employee is "suffered or permitted to work."
 "Hours worked" also have great significance in overtime situations, because employees must be paid overtime for all "hours worked" in excess of forty in any given workweek.
 The mere fact that an employer did not specifically request an employee to work during a particular period (e.g., during lunch break, at home, etc.) does not necessarily mean that the time worked is not compensable.
-Wage and hour regulations provide as follows:
+The FLSA regulations provide as follows: